 The Hon Melissa Price MP was Vice President of Legal and Business Development for Crosslands Resources, an iron ore miner, before she was appointed to the Environment Ministry.
 As Peter Fitzsimons asked on television, “If a million dead fish at Menindee doesn’t attract your attention as the environment minister, what does it take?”

 She also approved the Adani Mine’s groundwater plan just days before the 2019 election, although the plan was riddled with errors.
 It puts her in line to contest the Worst Environment Minister in History Award, with Greg Hunt and Josh Frydenberg also in the running.

 Was the Prime Minister joking with these appointments?

 One theme runs through this tiny sample of ministerial misfits.
 It can be read as being the best we can do, with a shallow pool to pick from, or did Morrison actually choose ministers who would so underperform that he could show his contempt for the very areas they represent.

-Considering the IPA obsession for small, to no government, could this be, like Trump’s, a new low in ministerial commitment, as we head to low-to-no regulation, and really ugly capitalism?
+Considering the IPA obsession for small-to-no-government, could this be, like Trump’s, a new low in ministerial commitment, as we head to low-to-no regulation, and really ugly capitalism?

 Politics has been called, unkindly, show business for ugly people, but it should not be taken so lightly.
 Politics is a deadly serious undertaking, because it has real, tangible consequences.
-That is why it constantly surprises me that politicians think that they have some form of pass, that they will not be judged for their actions.
+That is why it constantly surprises us that politicians think that they have some form of pass, that they will not be judged for their actions.
 Because their decisions often have real-world consequences.